-My aunt Sister Kata Csabai
+My aunt, Kata Csabai

-Dad, on arrival in Germany with the troops and with his relatives nearby, was at first refused help from the local mayor.
-Despair completely overcame him and, as he described in his memoirs, he raised his voice as if giving a command to a squadron at home.
-In the "Prussian" style, which he learned well in Berlin, he said firmly and arrogantly in good German: "This order is the command of the Führer, who accepted us as guests of the German Empire.
-If this command is not met, you are violating the General Command"
+Upon arriving in Germany with the troops and with his nearby relatives, dad was initially refused help by the local mayor.
+Overcome by despair, as he described in his memoirs, he raised his voice as if commanding a squadron back home.
+In the "Prussian" style, he had mastered in Berlin, he firmly and forcefully declared in fluent German: "This order is the command of the Führer, who has accepted us as guests of the German Empire.
+If this command is not met, you are violating the General Command "

-This created a decisive about turn.
-The mayor became like a lamb and then started to prepare for the much-needed accommodation.
-The mayor had some accommodation in reserve in Marklkofen which included some scattered farm groups a couple kilometres away, such as at Johannes refugees squeezed into them.
-The Török and the Csabai families were assigned to the farm house of the on the first floor.
-They were full because, in addition to the family, there were three or four Silesian
+This prompted an immediate turnaround.
+The mayor softened immediately and began preparing the much-needed accommodations.
+The mayor had reserved accommodations in Marklkofen, which included some scattered farm groups a couple of kilometres away, such as Johannes Schwimmbach and Ulrich Schwimmbach, in small rural settlements.
+These farms could have refugees squeezed into them.
+The Török and the Csabai families were assigned to the farm house of the Kammermeier family at Johannes Schwimmbach.

+The host had a two-storey house and had bedrooms on the first floor.
+They were full because, in addition to the family, there were three or four Silesian (Polish) refugees and four Ukrainian labourers living with them.